drpetersonfernandes/SimpleLauncher/README.md

 # Simple Launcher

-Simple Launcher is a free program for Windows that lets you play games on emulators with ease.
+Simple Launcher is a free program for Windows that lets you play games on emulators with ease.<br>

 ![Screenshot](screenshot.png)